LabeoTech/Umit/docs/devDocs/mapdatfile.md

 ### mapDatFile
-Creates memory map of data to a `.dat` file.
+Creates memory map to a `.dat` file.

 ##### Description
 ___